Avoiding Flat Heads

 How Much “Capsule” Time?

 Babies should only be in a capsule whilst travelling.
-This means removing your child from the car seat when you arrive, rather than clicking them into a stroller or leaving them in the car seat until feeding or changing time.
+This means removing your child from the car seat when you arrive.
+As apposed toclicking them into a stroller or leaving them in the car seat.
 They should also never be left to sleep in the car seat (unless you are travelling by car of course).

-At home, try to limit the amount of time your child is “strapped in” to a seat (swing, bouncy chair, etc.) and promote tummy time so your child can develop their upper body strength and neck muscles.
-You can also help reduce flat-head syndrome by repositioning their head on occasion when they are sleeping or in a seat so pressure is not placed on the same spot repeatedly.
+At home, try to limit the amount of time your child is “strapped in” to a seat (swing, bouncy chair, etc.).
+Promote tummy time so your child can develop their upper body strength and neck muscles.
+You can also help reduce flat-head syndrome by repositioning their head on occasion when they are sleeping.
+This helps so pressure is not placed on the same spot repeatedly.

-Many infants also have small neck misalignments as a result of the birthing process itself (especially in vacuum births) which may mean that babies continually tilt or turn their head to one side.
-Chiropractor’s can gently realign the vertebrae so that full movement is restored and that nerve pressure is reduced allowing maximum potential for proper growth and healthy development.
+Many infants also have small neck misalignments as a result of the birthing process itself (especially in vacuum births) where babies may continually tilt or turn their head to one side.
+Chiropractor’s can gently realign the vertebrae so that full movement is restored .
+This reduces nerve pressure allowing maximum potential for proper growth and healthy development.